AngelaAcquista/PROJECT2/README.md

 - If you are searching by food type, enter the type of cuisine like (example: mexican).
 - Press enter to display the results.

  5.)
-To go back to the home screen, press the escape key.
+To go back to the home screen, press the esc key.
 If you want to exit out of the program, click the X on the top right corner